 So go ahead, spend a couple hours and color-code that closet!
 I promise you it’ll make getting dressed in the morning more fun, your closet more beautiful, and your routine more efficient.

 Here’s how I like to organize those colors, patterns, and styles for ultimate closet efficiency:

-- Group “types” of clothing together first. (ie. dresses, blouses, jackets, etc.)
+- Group “types” of clothing together (ie. dresses, blouses, jackets, etc.)

 - Within each group of clothing type, create color blocks.

 - Use the rainbow (ROY G BIV) to color coordinate: White, tan, pink, red, orange, yellow, green, blue, indigo, violet, brown, grey, black.

 - If you have patterned items with multiple colors, create a “patterned section” or decide on its primary color and group it with that color.